itsakphyo/itsakphyo-portfolio/README.md

 # Aung Khant Phyo - Portfolio

-A modern, responsive portfolio website showcasing my skills, experience, and projects as a Software Engineer and AI Developer.
+A modern, responsive portfolio website showcasing my skills, experience, and projects as a Software Engineer and Gen AI Developer.

 ## Built With